Diamonds and sustainability

 But are lab diamonds actually more sustainable than mined equivalent or is this another case of greenwashing?
 There is a lot of misinformation out there and it can be difficult to find the source of truth.

-The only difference between mined and lab grown diamonds or gemstones are how they are produced and that’s the main focus of this article.
+The only difference between mined and lab grown diamonds or gemstones is how they are produced and that’s the main focus of this article.

 A note when reporting ‘per carat’ measurements

 The reports and sources used in the industry (and referenced in this article) normalise the data on a ‘per carat’ basis.
 E.g. On average, De Beers mines use 80.3kWH of energy to produce 1 carat of a mined diamond.

-However, it is important to remember that carat is just a measure of weight — it does not consider the quality of the diamond and if the diamonds were fully intact.
-Ten 0.1 carat fragments of brown diamonds are entirely different from fully intact 1 carat of gem-quality diamond.
+However, it is important to remember that carat is just a measure of weight — it does not consider the quality of the diamond and whether the diamond is fully intact.
+Ten 0.1-carat fragments of brown diamonds are entirely different from fully intact 1 carat of gem-quality diamonds.